Heart of Azeroth Guide for Battle for Azeroth (BfA 8.1.5)

 The traits found on Azerite armour are separated into 4 main categories, depending on which ring they belong to.
 They are as follows:

-- Outer Ring: these traits contain the most impactful traits for most classes, with all the content, zone and specialisation-specific traits being on this ring.
+- Outer Rings: these traits contain the most impactful traits for most classes, with all the content, zone and specialisation-specific traits being on this ring.

 - Middle Ring: these traits are shared between roles, with traits that directly impact the output of DPS and healers, or reduce the damage intake for tanks.